-Setbacks are intended to provide a comfortable buffer between the street and the interior of ground floor residences, and are one of the principal ways by which the character of streets and open spaces are differentiated from place to place.
-Setbacks for residential buildings are intended to include stairs, stoops, private gardens and patios that will foster use and thus social interaction among neighbors.
+Setback requirements establish the distance between a building and a property line and are one of the principal ways by which the character of streets and open spaces are differentiated from place to place.
+Setbacks for residential buildings are intended to provide a comfortable buffer between the street and the interior of ground floor residences and include stairs, stoops, private gardens and patios that will foster use and thus social interaction among neighbors.
 Setbacks for retail buildings are intended for the expansion of available pedestrian space, the display of goods, and to accommodate outdoor seating for food and beverage establishments.

 Setbacks in the core area of the Town Center are provided to allow additional sidewalk width for outdoor dining and merchandise display, but are kept small to ensure there is sufficient enclosure and definition of the street.
-More flexibility is allowed within the former taxiway zone to allow flexibility and to permit a less formal edge to be created against the public park along the waterfront.
+More flexibility is allowed within the former Taxiway zone to permit a less formal edge to be created against the public park along the waterfront.
 Modest setbacks are required in the majority of the residential areas to allow the provision of a stoop at entries, with the greatest variation allowed along Main Street that will allow a variety of residential front yard conditions to be developed.

-Encroachments into the setback zone for architectural elements such as or similar to signage, lighting or awnings must be at or above 9' above sidewalk grade.
+Encroachments into the setback zone for architectural elements such as or similar to bay windows, balconies, signage, lighting or awnings must be a minimum of 9' above sidewalk grade.